segunak/SegunAkinyemi.com/docs/_posts/2025-01-31-dough-diaries-raleigh.md

 Now to be fair, Boulted Bread has an excellent local reputation and fantastic pastries overall.
 I'm fairly certain they occasionally carry cinnamon rolls—I got the recommendation to check them out from someone who swore by them.
 With that in mind, [your mission, should you choose to accept it](https://www.google.com/search?q=Your+mission%2C+should+you+choose+to+accept+it+Mission+Impossible), is to visit Boulted Bread if you're ever in Raleigh and report back.
 If you do find cinnamon rolls, get one for yourself, and save one for me!

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d6473.918659441954!2d-78.65106572465916!3d35.77637537255669!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x89ac5f7976b53abd%3A0xe6ace8e09f4f178b!2sBoulted%20Bread!5e0!3m2!1sen!2sus!4v1738346384084!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

+## Hereghty Heavenly Delicious

+Truly heavenly.
+The roll is large, the icing is abundant, and the texture is phenomenal—flaky like a croissant but structured enough to maintain integrity.
+Sweet but not overwhelmingly so.
+It tastes just as good warm as it does cold, which is a rare achievement in the cinnamon roll world.
+Before I tried [_The Market Bakery_](#the-market-bakery), this was my undisputed #1 in Raleigh.
+Worth a visit—not just for the cinnamon roll, but for the atmosphere.
+I spent a few hours here working on my laptop, then reading, pondering, moseying may way towards the New Year.
+The space has a calming presence—cozy, with dim, warm lighting and compact seating that feels snug rather than cramped.
+A great spot all around!

+<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3235.38558041476!2d-78.66322062465716!3d35.81501437254449!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x89acf6011a8b4b63%3A0x2120ec91478b9410!2sHereghty%20Heavenly%20Delicious!5e0!3m2!1sen!2sus!4v1738372147121!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

 ## The Market Bakery